amohindru/lapTimeAnalyzer/README.md

 python -m laptimeanalyzer.webapp
 ```

-This will start a development server on <http://localhost:5000> where you can upload lap time CSV files and explore interactive graphs.
+This will start a development server on <http://localhost:5000> where you can select a season and circuit to fetch lap times from the Ergast API.
+The dashboard lets you compare two drivers lap by lap to see who was quicker on each lap.

 ## Deployment Notes